mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 If two valid blocks A & B are mined almost simultaneously, they are propagated to the whole network.
 Part of the nodes will include A, part B, but eventually both A & B will arrive to all nodes.

-**In Such Cases:**
+In Such Cases:

 - Forks are originated in the blockchain, usually resolved within a block creation time (10 minutes) - if not in one block, then in two.
-  - 1-block side branches appear daily, 2-block branches every few weeks
+  - 1-block side branches appear daily, 2-block branches every few weeks.
-- **Resolution:** Select the branch with the largest demonstrated computation:
+- Resolution: Select the branch with the largest demonstrated computation:
-  - Longest height
+  - Longest height.
-  - Largest accumulated PoW (nonce - hash)
+  - Largest accumulated PoW (nonce - hash).
-- If a valid block is received without a parent, it goes to the orphan block pool
+- If a valid block is received without a parent, it goes to the orphan block pool:
-  - Happens when the child arrives before the parent
+  - Happens when the child arrives before the parent.
-  - Situation is resolved when the parent arrives
+  - Situation is resolved when the parent arrives.

-**Consensus:** The chain with the largest cumulative work wins.
+Therefore, the **consensus** is that the chain with the largest cumulative work wins.

-**Design Compromise:**
-- 10-minutes new block design balances:
+The design decision of having a new block every 10-minutes is a compromise between:

-  - Fast confirmation times
+- Fast confirmation times.
-  - Lower probabilities of forks due to propagation delays
+- Lower probabilities of forks due to propagation delays.

 ### Mining and the Hashing Race

 Hashing power (Hash/second, H/s) increases exponentially (2x - 14500x per year), driven by:

-- The number of mining nodes
+- The number of mining nodes.
-- The performance of the hardware used
+- The performance of the hardware used.

-**Hardware Evolution:**
+Hardware Evolution:

-- **2009-2011:** CPUs replaced by GPUs & FPGAs
+- 2009-2011: CPUs replaced by GPUs & FPGAs
-- **2012-2014:** GPUs & FPGAs replaced by custom ASICs
+- 2012-2014: GPUs & FPGAs replaced by custom ASICs
-- **Current Limit:** Technological advancements seem to have plateaued
+- Current Limit: Technological advancements seem to have plateaued.
+Factors:
-  - Factors:
-    - Number of nodes
+  - Number of nodes.
-    - Density of chips and heat dissipation
+  - Density of chips and heat dissipation.
-    - Electricity price for profitability
+  - Electricity price for profitability.

-As hashing power increases, difficulty increases similarly.
+As hashing power increases, `difficulty` increases similarly.
-- **Measurement:** Difficulty as a ratio compared to the first block.
+Note that since the initial `difficulty = 1`, the `current_difficulty` refers to how much more *difficult* it is to mine a block wrt. the first block.

+#### Notes on the Hash Power

+I understand that adding miners wouldn't necessarily linearly reduce the time to find a block because the mining process is probabilistic and each miner works independently, i.e., each miner starts and tries the `nonce` counter independently.

+Therefore, we could distinguish two hash powers:

+- The independent hash power of a miner, which is very relevant for reaching the `target` as soon as possible.
+- The aggregated network hash power, i.e., the sum of the hash power of all miners, which is often used/cited as the cause of power consumption; if the miners are similar and all work isolated from each other, the total network hash power should not affect proportionally the speed with which the same `target` can be reached.

+However, in practice, the network hash power affects the `difficulty` and the speed to reach the `target` quite proportionally.
+Here's a list I came up which would explain that:

+- Not all miners are the same; there are many HW differences.
+Most efficient miners are which get the reward.
+- Miners compete with each other.
+- Miners can join and search for the `nonce` in parallel, i.e., each of them tries a different part of the search space.
+- Electricity costs vary in different parts of the world; sometimes electricity can be very cheap and green (e.g., in hydraulic generators in China), which enables a deployment of a larger hash power.
+- Country regulations are also relevant: sometimes mining can be banned in a region, and a fraction of miners moved to another one.
+- Chip supply affects also the miner production.
+- ...

+In any case, it is clear that a larger amount of miners:

+- Increases the hash power.
+- Increases the global energy consumption.
+- Increases the security of the network: the hash power/energy consumption is related to the amount of power necessary to hack the network.

 ### Mining Pools